LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Introduction

 \subsection{Background}

 The recent development of Large Language Models (LLMs) has enhanced numerous cutting-edge technologies, introducing significant advancements across a broad spectrum of applications~\cite{zhao2023survey,wang2023survey}.
-Their applications span from the classic nature language process (NLP) tasks like document modification and information extraction to the new emerging scenarios such as LLM-based agents and LLMs for evaluation~\cite{zhao2023survey}.
-One particular application that our study focuses on, among many other domains, is adopting LLMs for autonomous driving (LLM4AD).
-In this area, various advanced emerging LLM-based algorithms and technologies are continually enhancing the capabilities of autonomous driving technology, leveraging the potential of LLMs to drive innovation and efficiency forward.
-LLMs can contribute to autonomous systems from high-level decision-making processes to meticulous low-level control.
-On the high-level side, LLMs can actively engage in adjusting driving mode or decision-making process~\cite{cui_drive_2024}.
-Imagine the scenario in which you are seated in an autonomous vehicle, where all you need to do is abstractly express your feelings like ``I do not want my friends to wait for me."
-The LLM4AD system then interprets your emotions and adjusts the vehicle's control strategies accordingly, aligning with your current driving mood or preferences.
-By contrast, non-LLM-based systems lack the ability to accurately comprehend or interpret humans' intentions only from some vague expressions~\cite{cui2023large}.
-Besides, LLMs-based systems have significant potential for achieving personalization in autonomous driving due to their continuous learning capacity.
-This capability enables it to continuously adapt to individuals' preferences and desires, improving the driving experience according to different users.
-In addition, LLMs also hold the potential to develop a knowledge-driven system capable of driving like an expert, which can accumulate experience through continuous driving~\cite{fu_drive_2024}.
+Their applications span from classic natural language processing (NLP) tasks, such as document modification and information extraction, to emerging scenarios like LLM-based agents and evaluation frameworks~\cite{zhao2023survey}.

+A prominent application is the adoption of LLMs for autonomous driving (LLM4AD).
+In this area, various advanced algorithms are continually enhancing autonomous driving technology, leveraging the potential of LLMs to drive innovation and efficiency.
+These models can contribute to autonomous systems ranging from high-level decision-making processes to meticulous low-level control.

+On the high-level side, LLMs can actively engage in adjusting driving modes or decision-making process~\cite{cui_drive_2024}.
+Consider a scenario where a passenger abstractly expresses urgency, such as ``I do not want my friends to wait for me."
+An LLM4AD system can interpret these emotions and adjust the vehicle's control strategies accordingly, aligning with the current driving mood.
+By contrast, non-LLM-based systems lack the ability to accurately comprehend or interpret human intentions derived soly from vague expressions~\cite{cui2023large}.
+Furthermore, LLM-based systems offer significant potential for personalization due to their continuous learning capability.
+This enables the system to adapt to individual preferences, improving the driving experience for different users.
+Additionally, LLMs hold the potential to develop knowledge-driven systems capable of driving like experts by accumulating experience through continuous operation~\cite{fu_drive_2024}.